Harsha-vardhan-R/mandelbrot_animator/README.md

 Rendering Mandelbrot set using Rust and Image crate.

+Next in todo
+-ffmpeg directly in the code.
+-use gpu?
+-implement for a big float f64 precision is barely enough for the deep zoomes.

 -> Enter a point in the complex plane, and the zoom ratio, it will generate series of photos zooming into the fractal.

 Example Image:(Theseimages are completely rendered by the above code.)